seracio/dthree/README.md

 [![Build Status](https://travis-ci.org/seracio/dthree.svg?branch=master)](https://travis-ci.org/seracio/dthree)

-`dthree` is a small helper inspired by [d3] selection module.
+`dthree` is a small helper inspired by [d3] selection module for data join.
-It splits a data array into 3 distinct pools : `enter`, `update` and `exit`.
+It splits a selection (populated by an `Iterable) into 3 distinct arrays : `enter`, `update` and `exit`.
-Unlike its [d3] counterpart, it doesn't bind the data to the DOM, which could be useful in a non DOM context (WebGL for instance)
+Unlike its [d3] counterpart, it doesn't bind the data to the DOM and solely return the arrays.

-It's not well tested yet.
+We use it when doing datavis in WebGL.

 ## Install

 ```